4 Introduction to Microbial Genomics

 • Any sequence not included, within a margin of variation, will not be captured.

-• For some species, capturing the pangenome would be extremely expensive provided it doesn’t fully exceed kit sizes.
+• For some species, capturing the pangenome would be extremely expensive, provided it doesn’t fully exceed kit sizes.

 4.4 Validating the Presence of Organisms of Interest

 Following analysis of your data using appropriate databases and taxonomic classifiers, it is time to validate your hit.
 The results of a classifier should not be your end result.
 Properly validating the presence of a species is key to any genomic analysis!
-An identification by classifiers is not a sufficient validation on its own, as it can be very tricky to work around false-positive hits and missing database entries.
+An identification using taxonomic classifiers is not a sufficient validation on its own, as it can be very tricky to work around false-positive hits and missing database entries.
 Databases are biased towards pathogenic species, as they represent the bulk of research.
-Closely non-pathogenic species will either be represented less or not at all, which leads to high read assignments to the LCA (Lowest Common Ancestor) and pathogenic taxa.
-You should also consider whether it makes biological sense for the species you found to be detected in the sample’s tissue and based on your laboratory workflow.
+Closely related non-pathogenic species will either be represented less or not at all, which leads to high read assignments to the LCA (Lowest Common Ancestor) and pathogenic taxa.
+You should also consider whether it makes biological sense for the species you found to be detected in the sampled tissue and based on your laboratory workflow.

 3. Identification of intervals specific to the target species or sub-species.